2001 Pacific typhoon season: Severe Tropical Storm Durian

+The name Durian was submitted by Thailand and refers to the Southeast Asian fruit of the same name.
+Throughout the provinces of Guangdong, Guangxi, and Hainan, more than 4.3 million people were affected, with over 13 thousand houses being destroyed.
+21 people went missing off the coast of Guangdong.
+Zhanjiang suffered agricultural damage, with sugarcane fields and banana trees being destroyed and the deaths of over 52 thousand farm animals.
+Overall, Durian caused 65 deaths and 4.5 billion yuan ($449 million) in China, and over 500 people were reported injured.
+An injury also occurred in Hong Kong.
+In Northern Vietnam, 32 people were killed and 3 people went missing, with more than 20 thousand homes being destroyed by flooding.
+Durian was responsible for some of the worst flooding in Northern Vietnam for 40 years, with rainfall of up to 17 inches between July 2 and 4.
+The Vietnamese military sent amphibious vehicles to aid rescue efforts in the province of Thái Nguyên.

 Severe Tropical Storm Utor (Feria)

 Utor spawned from an area of convection that developed off 907 km south-southeast of Guam on June 26, that remained quasi-stationary for 2 days before upgrading to a tropical depression on July 1 due to favorable conditions such as low vertical shear.
 The depression strengthen into a tropical storm at 00:00 UTC on July 2.
 Utor tracked west-northwest from a peripheral ridge and developed further, after entering the Philippine Area of Responsibility, and attained severe tropical storm status the following day.
 Utor was a large cyclone, with gale-force wind of 250 nmi.
 Utor reached its peak strength on June 4, with 10-minute winds of 110 km/h and 1-minute winds of 150 km/h, with the barometric pressure of 960 hPa.
 Utor was centered 56 km near northern Luzon and tracked northwesterly as it began to weaken.
 The storm made landfall near the east of Hong Kong on July 5 and quickly weakened before being last noted on July 7 by the JMA.

 Utor, while not a very strong storm, brought heavy rain amounting to $297.2 million (2001 USD) in damage, as well as causing 203 fatalities.